-Skin pigmentation can appear from a very young age, or appear later on, generally triggered by hormonal changes, acne, overexposure to UV radiation, and other environment factors.
+Skin pigmentation can appear from a very young age, or appear later on, generally triggered by hormonal changes, acne, overexposure to UV radiation, and other environmental factors.

 Differences between the Types of Pigmentation

-There are different types of pigmentation all of which have their distinctive characteristics.
+There are different types of pigmentation, each of which have their distinctive characteristics.

 #1 Freckles are small, flat brown spots that commonly appear on the face and arms.
 They are the most common type of skin pigmentation and can occur from childhood.
 They often develop after repeated exposure to sunlight, especially if you have fair skin, and so their appearance is very prominent during summer and fade away in winter.

-#2 Age spots are larger, darkened patches with clearly defined edges, varying in color from grey to light brown and black, which affects middle-aged adults.
-They occur due to skin damage and are aggravated by prolonged exposure to sunlight.
+#2 Age spots are larger, darkened patches with clearly defined edges, varying in color from grey to light brown and black.
+They start appearing in the thirties and occur due to skin damage and are aggravated by prolonged exposure to sunlight.
 With age, the skin becomes more sensitive to UV exposure, so you may find that these age spots appear even with limited time under the sun.